emma-studio/vagrant-zookeeper-cluster/README.md

 ### Test Kafka using shell
 first vagrant ssh to a node and check if /tmp/zookeeper exists on this node (Note: /tmp/zookeeper is the dataDir propery specified in zookeeper.properties under /usr/local/kafka/config and zoo.cfg under /usr/local/zookeeper/conf.
 You can define the directory by yourself, but should change them in zookeeper.properties and in zoo.cfg).
 This folder must exist before running following commands.

-launch this command to start zookeeper
+Launch this command to start zookeeper
 ```
 $[vagrant@node] /usr/local/kafka/bin/zookeeper-server-start.sh /usr/local/kafka/config/zookeeper.properties > /tmp/zookeeper.log &
 ```

-or
+or do this in two steps
 ```
 $[vagrant@node] sudo vi /tmp/zookeeper.log
 ```